wooriapt/jekyll-now/_posts/2018-07-06-CUBE ON Token.md

 XCB is an algorithmic reputation token, an arbitration currency based on performance rather than purchasing power, popularity or attention.

-The distribution mechanism for XCB tokens on CUBE ON is an autonomous agent, Lucy, which will initially launch on Ethereum as a smart contract.
+The distribution mechanism for XCB tokens on CUBE ON is an autonomous agent, which will initially launch on Ethereum as a smart contract.

 This mechanism is blockchain agnostic and can be ported to any viable smart contract platform.